teamtnt/tutorials/searching-for-bobby-fisher.md

 If you like the [package](https://github.com/teamtnt/tntsearch) please star it on Github, it means a lot to have support from the community and if you have suggestions please let us know via Github or in comments.

-For other cool tutorials subscribe to our newsletter bellow.
+For other cool tutorials subscribe to our newsletter below.